DND-DRDC-RDDC/OS_PyCoMod/README.md

                             src=self.I, dest=self.R)

         # Output
-        self._set_output('S', 'I', 'R')
+        self.set_output('S', 'I', 'R')
 ```

 The first two lines begin the definition of a custom class inheriting properties from the PyCoMod *Model* class and overrides the model's *_build* function to define the elements of this simple SIR model.
 In this case, we create the three population compartments (S,I,R) using the PyCoMod *Pool* class and specify the initial value of each pool.
 We define the value *N* (the total population) as a PyCoMod *Equation*.
 Equations are defined by a function referencing other model elements; lambda functions are syntactically compact for this purpose.
 To obtain the value of a model element, we call the object by adding open and close parentheses *( )*; for example, the current number of susceptible individuals is obtained by `self.S()`.
 Using the PyCoMod *Parameter* class we create and specify values for the model's parameters: transmission rate, *b*, and recovery rate, *g*.
 Next, we define the movement between the compartments using PyCoMod's *flow* class; flows are defined by a function, similar to the *Equation* class.
 In this case, the flow functions correspond to the rate equations, *Fsi* and *Fir*, defined above.
 Flows must also specify a source pool and a destination pool.
 Note that when specifying source and destination pools, we reference the pool object itself rather than calling it (e.g. `src=self.S`, not `src=self.S()`).
 A final step in specifying the model is to let PyCoMod know which outputs we want to capture for analysis.
-This is done by calling the model's *_set_output* method and providing the names of the model elements that we want to track.
+This is done by calling the model's *set_output* method and providing the names of the model elements that we want to track.

 Having defined the *SimpleSIR* model class, we can now create an instance of it, let's call it *m*.